My Life Story: History

-On 26 May 2006 the band reformed with the full line-up of thirteen members, to play at the Mean Fiddler (LA2) on Charing Cross Road in London, in support of their forthcoming Best Of album.
+On 26 May 2006, the band reformed with the full line-up of thirteen members, to play at the Mean Fiddler (LA2) on Charing Cross Road in London, in support of their forthcoming Best Of album.
 The gig got a review rating of 10/10 from Planet Sound.
-A second reunion show took place at the Astoria in London on 8 December 2006.
-Further reunions have taken place every two years on 13 December 2007 at the O2 Shepherd's Bush Empire, and Koko on 26 November 2009, where the band performed their debut album, Mornington Crescent, for the first time in its entirety.
+A second reunion show took place at the London Astoria on 8 December 2006.
+Further reunions have taken place every two years on 13 December 2007 at the O2 Shepherd's Bush Empire in West London, and Koko in Greater London on 26 November 2009, where the band performed their debut album, Mornington Crescent, for the first time in its entirety.
 In 2009, it was announced that, to mark 15 years since their debut album, the group would reform and perform the album in full, together with later songs.
-This concert took place at KOKO which is next door to Mornington Crescent tube station.
+This concert took place at Koko which is next door to Mornington Crescent tube station.

 My Life Story announced that they were to reunite again to perform The Golden Mile at the Shepherd's Bush Empire on 3 March 2012 to celebrate fifteen years since the album's release.

 In mid-2013 the group announced their first UK tour in 14 years.
-Singer Jake Shillingford is reported to have said: "For many years we have only been able to play a big London show due to the sheer size and scale of the band.
+Shillingford stated "For many years we have only been able to play a big London show due to the sheer size and scale of the band.
 Now I am able to take my songs out on the road with a stripped down tight rocking outfit.

-"I will be joined by various members of My Life Story along my journey around the UK, culminating in our traditional annual London concert with the original bunch, I'm really looking forward to seeing everyone again, expect a big, bold and brash performance, all foxy horns and horny foxes."
+I will be joined by various members of My Life Story along my journey around the UK, culminating in our traditional annual London concert with the original bunch, I'm really looking forward to seeing everyone again, expect a big, bold and brash performance, all foxy horns and horny foxes."

-In September 2016 My Life Story released their first single in 16 years, "24 Hour Deflowerer".
+In September 2016, My Life Story released their first single in 16 years, "24 Hour Deflowerer".
 The launch was marked with a two-night residency at The Borderline in London on 14–15 October, with all audience members receiving a numbered limited edition 7" vinyl of the single.

-My Life Story performed in the Star Shaped Festival, a Britpop revival tour, alongside The Bluetones, Space, Dodgy and Salad, in July/August 2017 and again in August/September 2018 together with Echobelly, Black Grape and The Supernaturals.
-The band's current five-piece line-up features Jake Shillingford (vocals), Nick Evans (guitar), Chris Hardwick (drums), Jack Hosgood (bass) and Aimee Smith (keys).
+My Life Story performed in the Star Shaped Festival, a Britpop revival tour, alongside the Bluetones, Space, Dodgy and Salad, in July to August 2017 and again in August to September 2018 together with Echobelly, Black Grape and the Supernaturals.

 The fourth My Life Story studio album, World Citizen, was crowd-funded with pre-orders from fans and was released on 6 September 2019.
-Described as "the best My Life Story album ever", World Citizen received review scores of 4/5 in The Express, 85% in Hi Fi News and 7/10 in Uncut.
+Described as "the best My Life Story album ever", World Citizen received review scores of 4/5 in the Daily Express, 85% in Hi-Fi News and 7/10 in Uncut magazine.

-The band released their fifth Studio album, Loving You is Killing Me in February 2024.
+The band released Loving You is Killing Me in February 2024.